quobyte/quobyte-k8s-helm/examples/using-accesskeys/README.md

 ```

 This example shows the distinction between provisioning/ expanding a volume and using it ("publishing" it).
-For creating or modifying a volume we use a Quobyte user that has the attribute "tenant admin" and thus
-is capable of modifying Quobyte volumes.
-This is defined in "tenantadmin-credentials".
-To just consume storage ("publish" volumes) we use a user identity defined using access keys.
-This is defined in "tenantuser-accesskey" using nothing but an access key.
-This user identity resolves to a user that has no additional priviliges in Quobyte.
+This separation is done using different sets of credentials: ``` tenantadmin-credentials ``` and ``` tenantuser-accesskey ```.
+The first Kubernetes secret hold a Quobyte username and password.
+This is used to communicate to the
+Quobyte API and maintain Quobyte volumes.
+The second secret holds nothing but an access key.
+This key is used to mount Quobyte volumes.
+Since an access key in Quobyte always resolves to a tenant, a username and a group we have all informations we
+need to select the right volume to mount, create or modify files and do proper ACL enforcement.

-Using that storage consumption and storage administration are strictly separated.
+This way storage consumption and storage administration are strictly separated.
 That is also reflected in using different namespaces in Kubernetes:
 The admin user identity is using a dedicated namespace while the access keys can be created/ used in an independent namespace ("default" in this case).

 To complete the code examples here are the two different types of secrets: